LSX-UniWue/auswahl/doc/point_selection.rst

 The SPA algorithm addresses the frequent problem of high collinearity in spectroscopic data:

-If N is the number of samples and M the number of features, the algorithm considers the features as M points in an N-dimensional vector space and conducts an iterative selection, by choosing features with minimal lengths of projections onto the so far selected features.
+If N is the number of samples and M the number of features, the algorithm considers the features as M points in an N-dimensional vector space and conducts an iterative selection, by choosing the features with minimal lengths of projections onto the so far selected features.
 As a result, SPA constructs sets with minimum collinearity.
 Note, that SPA can only meaningfully construct sets of at most N features, which is the upper bound of linearly independent features.

-The iterative scheme of the algorithm makes the initial variable selected a degree of freedom.
+The iterative scheme of the algorithm makes the initially selected variable a degree of freedom.
 Therefore, SPA considers every variable as candidate seed and subsequently selects the variable set with a maximum CV performance.

 Note also, that the features are selected solely with regard to their collinearity.
-The quality for the target quantity regression is only considered during the CV optimization of the initial variable.
+The quality w.r.t. the target quantity regression is only considered during the CV optimization of the initial variable.

 .. topic:: References: